LiskHQ/lisk-docs/docs/lisk-tools/node-providers.md

 |**WS RPC**     | `wss://ws.sepolia-api.lisk.com`   | `wss://ws.api.lisk.com`   |

-## DRPC
+## dRPC

-[DRPC](https://drpc.org/) is a decentralized Web3 infrastructure provider with a focus on resilience and latency.
-DRPC offers access to a distributed network of public nodes for Lisk.
+[dRPC](https://drpc.org/) is a decentralized Web3 infrastructure provider with a focus on resilience and latency. dRPC offers access to a distributed network of public nodes for Lisk.
-They provide a free tier that allows for an unlimited amount of requests over public nodes, or a [paid tier](https://drpc.org/docs/pricing/requests) with additional features, which is based on a pay-as-you-go strategy where users deposit money into their account and DRPC charges them per request.
+They provide a free tier that allows for an unlimited number of requests over public nodes, or a [paid tier](https://drpc.org/docs/pricing/requests) with additional features, which is based on a pay-as-you-go strategy where users deposit money into their account and dRPC charges them per request.
-Each request have its own cost in compute units (CUs), you can see the exact values here.
+Each request has its own cost in compute units (CUs); you can see the exact values here.

 |               | Lisk Sepolia Testnet              | Lisk                      |